Conversion Optimization

 6. How much do prices go down on Black Friday?

-Even TVs become less expensive with retailers like Walmart and Best Buy, quoting their lowest price of the year on most of their top-selling models.
+Even TVs are becoming less expensive with retailers like Walmart and Best Buy, quoting their lowest price of the year on most of their top-selling models.

-Laptops, desktop computers, and gaming PCs will hit the floors on Black Friday.
+Laptops, desktop computers, and gaming PCs will hit the shelves on Black Friday.
 Not to forget, you will find steal deals for graphic cards.

 Finally, you will also have price cuts on video games that are a rage with gamers on Black Friday.